SilentChaos512/mod-template-generator/README.md

 Make sure `PACKAGE` matches the `USER_NAME` and `MOD_ID` configs, otherwise the directory names will not match the packages, and imports will fail.
 The package should be in the form `something.username.modid`.

+The included template has everything needed to get a mod running.
+If you are using IntelliJ, you just need to import the build.gradle and let ForgeGradle do its thing.

+## License Notes

+This project is licensed under the Unlicense.
+The template contains a copy of the MIT license.
+If you wish to use a different license, be sure to replace it.

 ## Requirements

 - Python 3